lee-zhg/intro-machine-learning/ModelBuild-AutoAI.md

 ## [Optional] Step 5: Test the Model

-1. Aside from testing the model within the notebook.
 You can test the model using the Watson Studio Interface.

+1. Go back the home page of your project in `Watson Studio`.

 1. Click on the `Deployment` tab on the top of the project page and then click the name you used to create the deployment of your model

    ![](docs/images/ss15.png)

-1. Enter some values in the form and click the `Predict` button.
+1. Navigate to the `Test` tab.

    ![](docs/images/ss16.png)

+1. Enter testing values below in the form and click the `Predict` button.

+    ```
+    AVGHEARTBEATSPERMIN:        93
+    PALPITATIONSPERDAY:         22
+    CHOLESTEROL:                163
+    BMI:                        25
+    AGE:                        49
+    SEX:                        F
+    FAMILYHISTORY:              N
+    SMOKERLAST5YRS:             N
+    EXERCISEMINPERWEEK:         110
+    ```